Resume Sample Philippines 2023 [Free Downloadable Templates]

-Instead of listing work history first, put your qualifications and skills at the top of your resume.
-Organize your functional resume by grouping skills with similar themes together (e.g., “Leadership Skills,” “Customer Service Skills,” Marketing Skills,” etc.).
+Instead of listing your work history first, put your qualifications and skills at the top of your resume.
+Organize your functional resume by grouping abilities with similar themes together (e.g., “Leadership Skills,” “Customer Service Skills,” Marketing Skills,” etc.).

 Advantage: Highlights skills and downplays lack of experience

-Disadvantage: Might be perceived as hiding one’s shortcomings
+Disadvantage: It might be perceived as hiding one’s shortcomings

 Best resume format for: